mikeybkats/theHeartOftheBuddhasTeaching/The Heart of the Buddha's Teaching.md

 Hanh, Thich Nhat.
 The Heart of the Buddha's Teaching (p.
 9).
 Potter/Ten Speed/Harmony/Rodale.
 Kindle Edition.
 ```

 After recognizing that there is suffering, we need to think about why it's really there.
-How did you come to a place where this suffering exists?
+What did you do to lead you to this place?
+What toxins from the world (television, media, news, ideas, food, alcohol, drugs) have you consumed?

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTA4Nzg3Njk1NywxMTM0Mjg3MzE3LDExNj
+eyJoaXN0b3J5IjpbNTQxOTE2OTA0LDExMzQyODczMTcsMTE2Mj
-IwMDQxNjMsLTU0Njk2ODc2MywtMTc0NzY3NTM5Miw5ODA0NDYz
+AwNDE2MywtNTQ2OTY4NzYzLC0xNzQ3Njc1MzkyLDk4MDQ0NjM5
-OTAsMTM4MjMyNTk2Nl19
+MCwxMzgyMzI1OTY2XX0=
 -->